Chinmai06/StudentTaskHub-Application/sprint2.md

 In Backend Prespective all the 8 issues are completed

 In Frontend Prespective all the 6 issues are completed
+## Frontend Unit Tests

+To be added by frontend team

+## Cypress Tests

+To be added by frontend team

 ## Backend Unit Tests